wavefrontHQ/docs/pages/doc/logging_overview.md

 In this example, you right-click the metric chart for source `db-5` at `01:25 PM`.

 The Logs Browser opens in a new tab with the following configuration:
-- The selected time window is a 10-minute period, starting 5 minutes before and ending 5 minutes after the time of the point that you right-clicked on the chart.
+- The search time window is a 10-minute period, starting 5 minutes before and ending 5 minutes after the time of the point that you right-clicked on the chart.
 - The search query contains the include `source` tag filter for the source that you right-clicked.

 ![A screenshot of a search query and selected time window in the Logs Browser.](images/logging_from_chart.png)